garrigoose/Trivia-Night/README.md

 - How did you plan your project?
 - What did you learn?

-### Project Presentation Exceptions

-Since this project co-incides with a busy and tricky time of year for many people, we will (just this once!) be allowing recorded presentation on this assignment to be submitted after Christmas.
-See *Project Week Format* for full details.

-It's highly recommended that you do *not* use this extension to delay working on your project, unless outside circumstances force you to.
-Discussing your app with your team will sharpen your understanding of the methods you use and prepare you to discuss with interested employers.

-If we don't have enough volunteers to present on Wed the 23rd, we will all present our work within our squads.
-So make sure we have at least 8 students ready to present on Wed.!

 ## Project Week Format

 - No daily attendance on Zoom required **except for Outcomes attendance**.
 If you’re absent for Outcomes that will count as a full day absence, so please show up!
 - You **do not** need to submit any exit tickets during project week (ignore the automated Slack reminder)
 - You are required to communicate with your squad lead **daily**!
 This may be in the form of a [daily stand up](https://geekbot.com/blog/daily-standup-meeting/?k_id=dsa-910872033553&adgroup_id=96910465570&campaign_name_ad=10071775578&gclid=CjwKCAjwzvX7BRAeEiwAsXExo25ZchZ9JOgDt-esFT0qW6Dj36sgBtYkCHLhf-NPH4W7Cw1rKiWhkxoCXVUQAvD_BwE) or Slack check in.
 Your squad lead will provide more details.
-- Projects must be submitted to the [gallery (via an issue)](https://git.generalassemb.ly/staging-1130/project1-gallery/issues/new?assignees=&labels=&template=project-submission.md&title=YOUR+FULL+NAME)  by Wednesday 12/23 at 9:00 am ET if you are presenting in person or by 9:00am Tuesday 12/29.
-(For early presenters: you can change your code through the 12/29 as well).
+- Projects must be submitted to the [gallery (via an issue)](https://git.generalassemb.ly/sei-921/project1-gallery/issues/new?assignees=&labels=&template=project-submission.md&title=YOUR+FULL+NAME) by Wednesday 10/14 at 12:00 pm ET.
-- Project presentations will be begin at 10:00 am ET on Wednesday 12/23 if you are presenting live.
-Recorded presentation must be submitted in the project-gallery issue.
-If you do not show up for project presentations, and fail to submit a recording, your project will not be deemed as submitted and you will not be eligible for graduation.
+- Project presentations will be begin at 10:00 am ET on Wednesday 12/23.
+You must present your project at this time.
+If you do not show up for project presentations, your project will not be deemed as submitted and you will not be eligible for graduation.

-- Office hours will be between 10:00 to 12:00pm ET and 2:00 to 4:00pm ET and can be found in the course schedule.
+- If you are not able to complete your project by this time, you may request an extension to complete it over the break.
+If you are allowed this extension, you will be required to submit in a video recording of yourself presenting the project, as well as a short written page that answers the questions that we will be asking you.

 ## Recommendations for Success

+"True nobility comes not from being superior to your fellow man, but being superior to your former self" - Ernest Hemingway

+- For those of you who entered GA SEIR as total beginners, think of this as a jumping off point for you to build and complete, and look back on as you continue your growth as a developer.
+Do not compare yourself to anyone in the class!
+How complicated or simple anyone else's project is should have no effect on your end product.
+What matters more is how your projects grow and evolve over the course, not about how yours compares to the person sitting next to you

-- Create a [bronze, silver, and gold plan](https://github.com/ga-wdi-lessons/bronze-silver-gold).
-This is your first project and you don't have a good way to estimate how long individual tasks will take, so it's better to set the bar low.
-There's no problem with under-promising and over-delivering!
+-  This is your first project and you don't have a good way to estimate how long individual tasks will take, there's no problem with under-promising and over-delivering!
 You can always add more features if time allows.
 However, if you focus on non-MVP features before your MVP is complete and run out of time, your submission will not satisfy the project requirements.

 - **Break the project down into different components** (data, presentation, views, style, DOM manipulation) and brainstorm each component individually.
   Use a whiteboard or notebook to capture your thoughts!
+Pseudocoding is going to be a huge part of your planning and time management.

-- **Use your Development Tools** (console.log, inspector, alert statements, etc) to debug and solve problems
+- **Use your Development Tools** (console.log, inspector, alert statements, etc) to debug and solve problems.
+Remember though, when you submit in your completed project, you will need to delete or comment out these console logs when you submit in the finished project.

 - **Don't under estimate the value of planning!** Use tools like [Trello](https://trello.com/en-US) or [GitHub Projects](https://github.com/features/project-management/) and track your progress against milestones.
 Don't think of the working game as the goal.
 Think of the next milestone as the goal (e.g., getting my click handler to work, or getting the UI implemented).
 This will feel far less overwhelming and each successfully completed milestone will provide you with the motivation to tackle the next task!

+- **Wireframe** Make a drawing of what your app will look like in all of its stages (what does it look like as soon as you log on to the site?
+What does it look like once data is retrieved?).
+You may want to draw these out by hand first, but familiarize yourself with tools such as Abode XD or https://wireframe.cc/ .
+Not only will these technologies be helpful for you in your development and building of the project, they are real world tools that employers will want to see you have some experience with!

 - **Commit early, commit often.** Don’t be afraid to break something because you can always go back in time to a previous version.
 - **Make it work, make it good, make it fast.** Don't get hung up on only saving